avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 ![Alternate image text](/images/twitter/original_tweet.png)

-The first thing to note from this tweet is that the subjectivity from the viewpoint of the twitter account user is positive.
-The other thing to note is that this is a retweet (RT) from tweet user Kayleigh McEnany.
+The first thing to note from this tweet is that the subjectivity from the viewpoint of the twitter account user is negative.

 Things to note about the text:
-1. There are breaks (newlines) in this tweet
-2. Punctuation: ‘@’,’!’, ‘…’, ‘:’, ‘/’, ‘.’
+1. Punctuation: ‘@’,’!’, ‘…’, ‘:’, ‘/’, ‘.’, ‘?’
-3. Html link is present
-4. Arrow Emoji
+2. Capitalization of words
+3. Face Palm emoji which displays the  emotion frustration or  disappointment
+4. @mention of twitter user realDonaldTrump
+5. Negation word: Can’t

-In order to improve the accuracy when processing the tweet data with TextBlob, I first clean the text data by changing uppercase letters to lowercase, removing RT and the @username associated with the RT (retweet), remove hyperlinks, remove punctuation and emojis, remove consecutive spaces, remove breaks, remove extra spaces at the beginning and end of the tweet.
+In order to improve the accuracy when processing the tweet data with TextBlob, I first clean the text data by changing uppercase letters to lowercase, remove punctuation and emojis, remove consecutive spaces.
+Other important cleaning capabilities to account for within social media text is removing hyperlinks, removing newlines, and removing the retweet account when tweets are retweeted.

 #### Use Regex to clean the data: